 Ah, the Reni hat.
 We don’t go on about fashion as we don’t know anything about it.
-Our esteemed editor, Mr. Wapojif, dresses in nothing but pink speedos and a tea stained yellow pullover.
+Our esteemed editor, Mr. Wapojif, dresses in nothing but pink speedos and a tea-stained yellow pullover.
 He gets some odd looks.

 One almighty fashion moment of brilliance he has committed to since 2002 (when he first acquired the only one he still has) is the Reni hat.

 Reni: Drumming Genius and Reni Hats

-That’s, in part, due to his highly elusive and enigmatic nature—he disappeared for 16 years from public view after leaving the band in 1995) but that’s another story for another day.
+That’s, in part, due to his highly elusive and enigmatic nature—he disappeared for 16 years from public view after leaving the band in 1995.
+But that’s another story for another day.

-His remarkable drumming aside, in the late ‘80s he rarely went anywhere without his Reni hat (a bucket hat, essentially, often worn by Northern English folk).
+His remarkable drumming aside, in the late ‘80s he rarely went anywhere without his Reni hat—a bucket hat, essentially, often worn by Northern English folk.

-Due to the popularity of the band this became something of a fashion statement at the thyme, and it’s since gone on to become iconic.
+Due to the popularity of the band, this became something of a fashion statement at the thyme, and it’s since gone on to become iconic.

 Which is a pretty cool thing.
 You see, so long as you’re cool you can take daft things and make them look ace.

 That’s our theory, anyway, which has already been ruined as we remember Brad Pitt and his massive Hipster beard.